Dial the Code

 Will phone numbers change?

-No. We can create more numbers without changing anybody’s existing phone number.
+No. The change is only to the way local numbers are dialled from landlines.
+By this change, we can increase the supply of numbers without changing anybody’s existing phone number.
 This is important for us, as we know that number changes are costly and inconvenient for consumers and businesses.

-Why is the changes necessary in these particular areas?
+Why are the changes necessary in these particular areas?

 The number of telecoms companies has increased significantly over the last ten years, leading to more competition and cheaper landline bills for millions of homes and businesses.
-But it has also led to increased pressure on the supply of new phone numbers in these five areas.
+But it has also led to increased pressure on the supply of new phone numbers and we have forecast shortages in these five areas.

-Asking landline callers to use the code locally is intended to safeguard the future supply of new landline numbers and avoid the need for more disruptive measures, such as changing existing phone numbers.
+Asking landline callers to use the code when dialling local numbers is intended to safeguard the future supply of new landline numbers and avoid the need for more disruptive measures, such as changing existing phone numbers.
 The supply of new landline numbers also ensures that consumers and businesses continue to enjoy the widest choice of telecoms providers.

 Allowing callers to omit the code makes it impossible to allocate local numbers that begin with zero or one – such as (01224) 077 345 or (01224) 118 456.